mlerner/mlerner.github.io/_posts/2022-01-13-the-ties-that-un-bind-decoupling-ip-from-web-services-and-sockets-for-robust-addressing-agility-at-cdn-scale.md

 While the paper discusses the scalability benefits _addressing agility_ provides, it also discusses other implications beyond limiting address use - as an example, the approach can help with Denial of Service attacks.

-If a specific address is under attack, the traffic to that address can be blackholed{% sidenote 'blackholed' "CloudFlare's reference on blachole routing [here](https://www.cloudflare.com/learning/ddos/glossary/ddos-blackhole-routing/)."%}.
+If a specific address is under attack, the traffic to that address can be blackholed{% sidenote 'blackholed' "Cloudflare's reference on blachole routing [here](https://www.cloudflare.com/learning/ddos/glossary/ddos-blackhole-routing/)."%}.
 If a hostname is under attack, the traffic to that hostname will be distributed evenly across machines in the address pool.